mkdocs/mkdocs/docs/user-guide/deploying-your-docs.md

 Project Pages sites are simpler as the site files get deployed to a branch within the project repository (`gh-pages` by default).
-After you `checkout` the primary working branch (usually `master`) of the git repository where you maintain the source documentation for your project, run the following command:
+After you `checkout` the primary working branch (usually `main`) of the git repository where you maintain the source documentation for your project, run the following command:

 ```sh